ThanasisMattas/HackerRank_Challenges/README.md

 * Project Euler #222 : Sphere Packing

-For the analysis you can reed the report.pdf at the directory of each problem.
+For the analysis you can read the report.pdf at the directory of each problem.

 > (C) 2019, Thanasis Mattas